 What is a Nondisclosure Agreement (NDA)?

-A nondisclosure agreement (or NDA) is simply an agreement to keep certain information confidential and not to share that information (or disclose it) to third parties.
+A nondisclosure agreement (or NDA) is simply a business contract to keep certain information confidential and not to share that information (or disclose it) to third parties.
 NDAs can be “one-way” where one party is sharing confidential information with another, or “mutual” where both parties are sharing confidential information with each other.

 What is the purpose of a Nondisclosure Agreement?

 NDAs are used by businesses of all sizes to protect confidential and proprietary information.
 Our small business clients use NDAs to protect information about their business that shouldn’t fall into the hands of others.
 For example: